FLU SEASON 2017 - 2108

-The seasonal flu vaccinations for 2017 - 2018 will be starting in early October.
-All those people who are eligible for the vaccine will be written to in the next few weeks.
-All patients aged 65 and over will receive a letter from the Scottish Government and all of those people who are under 65 and who are advised to have the flu vaccination will receive a letter from the practice.....so now is a good time to check that we have your correct address details.
-As well as regular flu clinics during the week there will be an additional Saturday morning clinic on 21st October.
-The information below will be updated as soon as details are available...
+The seasonal flu vaccinations for 2017 - 2018 has started.
+All those people who are eligible have now been written to.
+All patients aged 65 and over will receive a letter from the Scottish Government and all of those people who are under 65 and who are advised to have the flu vaccination should receive a letter from the practice.....so now is a good time to check that we have your correct address details.

 Seasonal flu vaccinations are now available.
 Please ask the GP or Nurse to vaccinate you at your next appointment.

-The practice ran a drop-in flu clinic on Saturday 5th November 2016 from 8.30am -1.00pm which proved very popular.
-There was no need to book an appointment during the drop in clinic - patients came along and a doctor or nurse gave the vaccination as soon as possible.
-Invitation letters were sent to all relevant patients so if you got a letter but haven't yet had your vaccination, please contact the surgery to arrange a suitable appointment.
+Invitation letters have been sent to all relevant patients so if you got a letter from the practice or from the Scottish Government about the flu vaccination but haven't yet had your vaccination, please contact the surgery to arrange a suitable appointment.
 Don't forget that you can get the flu vaccination during a routine appointment - please just ask the doctor or nurse.

 The following groups of patients are due to receive the seasonal flu vaccination:

 • All patients aged 65 years and over (those born on or before 31 March 1952)

 Patients aged 64 and under who suffer from any of the following medical conditions:

 • Chronic respiratory disease (e.g. asthma, COPD, cystic fibrosis)

 • Chronic heart disease